-We want you to get the most out of the Library’s resources and services, so we provide tutorials and workshops for students throughout the year:
+We want you to get the most out of the Library’s resources and services, so we provide live tutorials and workshops for students throughout the year:

 Workshops and clinics

 Our live workshops usually start towards the middle of the first semester (end of October).
 Once the dates are released you will be able to check the details of forthcoming sessions and sign up for them through our online booking system.
 Our friendly workshops and clinics cover topics such as:

 Referencing - this will be an introduction to the key concepts of referencing and you will have a chance to ask questions

 Finding information for assignments - this will help you find academic-standard information: from books to journals and websites